NIST Cybersecurity Framework (NCSF)

 - Tier 2: Risk Informed

-- Characteristics: The organization has some awareness of cybersecurity risks and has begun to implement basic risk management practices.
+- Characteristics: The organization has some awareness of cybersecurity risks and has begun to implement basic risk management tactics.
 These practices are more structured and repeatable than in Tier 1, but they may still be reactive.

 - Tier 3: Repeatable